Kimberly Marshall: Career

-Marshall was appointed Assistant Professor of Music and University Organist at Stanford University in 1986.
+Marshall was appointed assistant professor of music and university organist at Stanford University in 1986.
 She was responsible for the supervision of DMA and Ph.D. organ students and worked to establish a guest organist recital series on the dual-temperament Fisk organ in Memorial Church.
 She was awarded a Fulbright Scholarship to continue her research and teaching during 1991 at the Sydney Conservatorium in Australia.
 Her edition of articles on female traditions of music making, Rediscovering the Muses, was published by Northeastern University Press in 1993.

-Marshall was recruited by the Royal Academy of Music in 1993 to serve as Dean of Postgraduate Studies.
-During her tenure there 1993-1996, she set up and implemented a Master of Music degree between the Academy and King's College London to enable postgraduate musicians to pursue academic research alongside their performance studies.
+Marshall was recruited by the Royal Academy of Music in 1993 to serve as dean of postgraduate studies.
+During her tenure there from 1993 until 1996, she set up and implemented a Master of Music degree between the Academy and King's College London to enable postgraduate musicians to pursue academic research alongside their performance studies.
 She described this adaptation of the American model for training musicians in her Musical Times article, "Home and Away: an American Invasion?"
 (January 1995).

 Marshall has been a recitalist and workshop leader during many National Conventions of the American Guild of Organists (Dallas, 1994; New York, 1996; Denver; 1998; Seattle 2000, Denver 2002; Los Angeles 2004; Minneapolis, 2008; Washington 2010; Boston 2014).
-From 1996-2000, she was affiliated with the Organ Research Center in Göteborg, Sweden, where she taught and performed; under the aegis of GOArt, she organized in 2002 the first-ever conference devoted to sound recordings of the organ, the proceedings of which were published as The Organ in Recorded Sound: An Exploration of Timbre and Tempo.
+From 1996 until 2000, she was affiliated with the Organ Research Center in Göteborg, Sweden, where she taught and performed; under the aegis of GOArt, she organized in 2002 the first-ever conference devoted to sound recordings of the organ, the proceedings of which were published as The Organ in Recorded Sound: An Exploration of Timbre and Tempo.
 Göteborg: Göteborg Organ Art Center, 2012.
 Marshall's anthologies of late-medieval and Renaissance organ music were published by Wayne Leupold Editions in 2000 and 2004.

-In 1998, Marshall was appointed Associate Professor of Music at Arizona State University, where she directed the program of organ studies and served as Associate Director for Graduate Studies.
-In 2002, she was promoted to Full Professor, holding the Patricia and Leonard Goldman Endowed Professorship in Organ, a position she retained while serving as Director of the School from 2006-2012.
+In 1998, Marshall was appointed associate professor of music at Arizona State University, where she directed the program of organ studies and served as associate director for graduate studies.
+In 2002, she was promoted to full professor, holding the Patricia and Leonard Goldman Endowed Professorship in Organ, a position she retained while serving as director of the school from 2006 until 2012.